 Member States may undertake a non-committal test phase of the SRI scheme at national level.
-In 2023, 8 countries participated in a SRI test phase.
+In 2024, 12 countries have been undergoing a SRI test phase, and 2 have successfully completed it.

 The OIB. Österreichisches Institut für Bautechnik is the Austrian Institute for Construction Engineering is the authority publishing the legal guidelines no 1 to 6, which are the legal basis of turning the EPBD into Austrian federal states' law.